 “Well it’s true.”

 They entered the Academy’s main hall and wound their way to the terminals where they would get their assignments for the day.
 They found two open that were next to each other.
 Ben entered his code and a small slip of paper popped out of the terminal.
 It was smaller than a regular schedule.
 He grabbed it and read: Report to Stadium Omega.
-He looked over to see Max staring a similar small printout.
+He looked over to see Max staring a similarly small printout.

 “What does yours say?” he asked.